mpachis/pypackagemodel/README.rst

 A model project for Python package development.
-Describe the steps and tooling to create and manage a Python package project from creation, coding, testing, deployment, and distribution.
+Describe the steps and tooling to create and manage a Python package project from creation, project management, coding, testing, documenting, deployment, and distribution.

 * Free software: GNU General Public License v3